ForgeRock/modernize-accelerators/README.md

 <br>

-+ The Modernize IAM Accelerators provide a tool set designed to achieve a greater than 25% acceleration in the design and build activity around user migration (bulk migration & just-in-time) and single sign-on between legacy vendors and ForgeRock.
++ The Modernize IAM Accelerators provide a tool set designed to achieve an acceleration in the design and build activity around user migration (bulk migration & just-in-time) and single sign-on between legacy vendors and ForgeRock.

 <br>